outdreamer/build-a-cure-1/docs/tasks/ideas.md

           - includes attributes like a personality trait (only adventurous people buy it)

         - relatability
-          - analogies based on their life given the information theyve told you or common information
+          - analogies based on their life or with terms they understand, given the information theyve told you or common information

         - distortion
           - example: portraying a likelihood that is non-extreme as extreme